 In addition to the interior, be sure to inspect the home’s exterior to identify any issues that need to be addressed before closing.

-What To Do If You Find Issues During the Final Walk-Through
+What If I Find Issues During the Final Walk-Through?

 The first step is to document any issues you find.
 This can include taking photos or videos of the issues and making note of their location and severity.
-You should also discuss any issues with your real estate agent as soon as possible to determine the best course of action.
+Additionally, you should discuss any issues with your real estate agent as soon as possible to determine the best course of action.

 Depending on the nature of the issue, you may need to negotiate with the seller for repairs or a credit at closing.
 Your real estate agent can help you navigate this process and ensure that your rights as a buyer are protected.